yunggu7051/insurance-claim-cost-analysis/README.md

 SQL and Tableau project analyzing insurance claim cost patterns by claim status, provider specialty, and claim type from 2022 to 2024.

 ## Overview
-This project analyzes insurance claims data from 2022 to 2024 to explore claim cost patterns across claim status, provider specialty, and claim type.
-The goal was to build a claims-focused portfolio project that demonstrates SQL-based data preparation and Tableau dashboard design.
+This project analyzes insurance claims data from 2022 to 2024 to examine claim cost patterns across claim status, provider specialty, and claim type.
+Using SQL for data preparation and Tableau for visualization, the analysis highlights annual cost distribution and claims reporting trends.

 ## Objective
 This analysis was designed to answer three main questions: